The annual proxy for this manufacturer of connectivity and sensor products had the following proposals:

 Magni voted as follows:

-- For board proposal on canceling the share repurchase program.
+- For board proposals on canceling the share repurchase program.
 The board seeks to conserve cash.
 Barring some specific reason to overrule a board, Magni sides with management on these sorts of issues.

-- For and against Swiss proforma proposals.
+- For Swiss proforma proposals.
 Under US laws and regulations, these matters are handled by the board, thus the topics do not warrant votes by shareholders of US companies.
 Magni usually votes in support of these topics, unless some controversy or issue has arisen that requires additional investigation or justifies a vote against.
-In this case, inadequacies of the compensation disclosures are a big issue.
-Magni voted against all compensation-related proposals.